ess-dmsc-dram/documents/meeting_notes/April_2016/InstrumentPrototype/README.md

 - Split by **spectrum**, **not** by **detector**.
   - Otherwise things get very complicated if detectors for a given spectrum are scattered accross more than one MPI rank.
 - Must move detectors from one rank to another when detector grouping into spectra changes.
-  - **Important**: The grouping into spectra can be different for every workspace, so we will also have instrument trees with different distributions to MPI ranks.
+  - **Important: The grouping into spectra can be different for every workspace, so we will also have instrument trees with different distributions to MPI ranks.**
   - Examples for algorithms that change the grouping of detectos into spectra and thus require moving detectors are: `GroupSpectra`, `SumSpectra`, `DiffractionFocussing`, and algorithms for azimuthal integration for SANS.
 - For loading instruments, communicating with other MPI ranks, and for redistributing detectors we need have a **mapping function**:
   - Based on the total number of MPI ranks (and optionally the total number of spectra) it returns a unique rank for a given spectrum index.